 One of my favorite breakfasts is a smoothie, as I can cram a whole bunch of nutrients into a delicious and easy-to-digest meal.
 Here is my go-to metabolism-boosting smoothie.

 4. Have a cup of coffee or green tea.

-Both coffee and green tea increase thermogenesis, the process by which your body produces heat, which can rev your metabolism and increase the number of calories you burn.
-To find out whether coffee or green tea is better for you, check out this post!
+Both coffee and green tea increase thermogenesis [source], the process by which your body produces heat, which can rev your metabolism and increase the number of calories you burn.
+Add coffee or green tea to a smoothie to knock out breakfast too!